 Lisboa is under constant renewal.
 In 1998 a large area, formerly an industrial site on the inner coast of the River Tagus, opened its doors to the last Exposition of the century.
 The site was renovated for pavilions and auditoria were built, trees and plants were brought in for designated parks and water fountains.
 Expo 98 closed at the end of that summer.
 However the show still goes on and now called the Parque das Nações, it is still very much a lively place with various restaurants and entertainment in open air concerts in the Praça Sony and exhibitions in the pavilions.

-The main attraction then was and continues to be the Oceanarium of Lisboa.
+The main attraction is the Oceanarium of Lisboa.
 ‘Oceans – a heritage for the future’ was the theme celebrating Vasco da Gama’s sea voyage to India.
 Portugal and the Portuguese have long been associated with the oceans and discovering far away lands.
 The Oceanarium is Europe’s largest, designed by the American architect Peter Chermayeff.
 A central tank representing the open ocean holds 4,600 sq.m. of water with fifteen thousand specimen of 200 different species.
 It features four separate aquariums representing the Indian, Antartic, Pacific and Atlantic oceans.
 In the main tank of the open ocean you can see eagle rays and mantas, hammerhead sharks and mullets.
 The smaller tanks hold species such as conger and ray eels, sea dragons, octopus and living corals while outside the tanks a natural habitat has been created to hold penguins and sea otters.
-It is open from 10am to 6pm.
+It is open from 10am to 7pm.
+Tel: +351-218917000.

-The Vasco da Gama Tower at the other end of the Oceanarium has a height of 140m.
-A lift takes you to the top affording you specatular views of the whole area and beyond to Lisboa.
-It also overlooks the 17 km Vasco da Gama bridge completed in 1998.
-The Tower is open from 10am to 8pm.
-A restaurant is located on the top.
+The Vasco da Gama Tower at the other end of the Oceanarium has a height of 140m and overlooks the 17 km Vasco da Gama bridge completed in 1998.

-Travelling from the north to the south of the Parque can be done by cable car, giving you a superb view.
-It is open from 11am to 9pm on weekdays and 10am to 9pm weekends.
+Travelling from the north to the south of the Parque can be done by overhead cable car, giving you a superb view.
+It is open from 11am to 7pm.

-Temporary exhibitions are planned throughout the year in the Trade Fair of Lisboa (FIL).
+Temporary exhibitions and conferences are held throughout the year in the Trade Fair of Lisboa (FIL).

 Scattered around the Parque are benches and gardens.
 The Garcia de Orta Gardens and the Water gardens are just two offering restful areas.
 There are also seating areas overlooking the river.